valleballe/BoardDesignerGPT/README.md

 ```
 python setup.py
 ```
+### Setting up your board and API keys
-3. Set your project variables and board specifications in the settings.
+Set your project variables and board specifications in the settings.
 You can get an OpenAI API key [here](https://platform.openai.com/account/api-keys).
 ```
 OPENAI_API_KEY = "YOUR_API_KEY"